All of the top achievers I know are life-long learners… looking for new skills, insights, and ideas.

 Just about every career path you could probably think of would gain value from many of these soft skills.
 This is why these are the five critical career skills that will dramatically enhance your value to your organization.
 What’s more is that they are transferable to just about any career path you may choose to take.
 Given this, it’s certainly well worth taking the time to master each of these critical career skills at a high level of proficiency.

-Let’s now explore each of these skill areas in a little detail to see how they can be of value for you as you move down your chosen career path.
+Let’s now explore each of these skill areas in a little detail to see how they can be of value to you as you move down your chosen career path.

 Skill #1: Effective Thinking